aws-samples/amazon-textract-enhancer/README.md

 ```
 </p></details>

-- An IAM access policy is attached to this role, to enable the Lambda function because when invoked with a bucket name owned by another AWS account, the job submission Lambda function automatically creates an IAM policy and attaches to itself, thereby allowing access to documents stored in the provided bucket.
+- An IAM access policy attached to this role allows Lambda functions to perform IAM operations.
+When invoked with a bucket name owned by another AWS account, the job submission Lambda function automatically creates an IAM policy and attaches to itself, allowing access to documents stored in the provided bucket.
+Hence IAM role is needed.
 <details>
 <summary>Following snippet shows the IAM access policy document (expand for details)</summary><p>